yagoallonso/perch-qa-technical-challenge-yagoalonso/README.md

 ## 📋 Submission Instructions

 1. **Availability confirmation:**
-   - Share the day you are available to complete the 24-hour challenge.
+   - Share the day you are available to start the 48-hour challenge.

 2. **Challenge start:**
    - On the agreed day, we will share with you the URL of the GitHub repository that contains the base project.